KooroshSadri/KooroshSadri.github.io/_pages/notes.md

 * [Here](../files/notes/009.pdf) you can find a term paper that I wrote a while ago on the issue of rigid body motion in relativstic physics.
 [Last Update: Dec 2020]

 * [This](../files/notes/008.pdf) is a drafty version of many of my calculations in the field of general relativity.
 It contains most of my work for the Physics BS project I did in 2019.
-[Last Update: Nov 2020]
+[Last Update: Dec 2022]

 * 🔒 While working on the Quasi-Inversion project, many little lemmas were proved; [this](../files/notes/007.pdf) is one of them.
 [Last Update: Feb 2021]